 It can get rather frustrating, suffering from the varied symptoms, but Urinary Tract Infection treatment, if taken in time, can save us from a lot more trouble.

-Sharing today, some information on the infection and the causes, symptoms and home remedies that can help us deal with it.
+Sharing today, some information on this common infection and the causes, symptoms and home remedies that can help us deal with it.

-I got the information and learned about the home remedies from my gynaecologist friend, whom I turn to when faced with such issues.
-Some information is also gathered from WIkipedia.
+I got the information and learned about the home remedies for Urinary Tract Infection from my gynaecologist friend, whom I turn to when faced with such issues.
+Some information is also gathered from Wikipedia.

 CAUSES OF URINARY TRACT INFECTION: